LeonisX/space-trader/README.md

 * Bug - when 5 gadget slots - cant install 5 extra hidden bays.
 When decrease to 4 - can.
 * On sell, plunder, jettison - show goods with bold
 * After disabling can fully destroy without encounter ending
-* Sell - All button - sell only one
+* Sell - add goods to planet

 ### Princess